 Some of the young patients had drooping faces, double vision, and trouble swallowing.

 Most people infected with EV-D68 experience no symptoms.
-But 500 people, most of them children, have experienced respiratory illness caused by the virus.
+But

 One Rhode Island child infected with the virus died after also contracting a serious Staphylococcus infection.
 The CDC also found evidence of the virus in three other patients who died in September, but what role it played in their deaths remains unclear.